 If taxes are included in a property owner's mortgage payments, the City will bill the bank or mortgage company for taxes due.
 Any property owner whose taxes are not paid through a bank or mortgage company who does not receive a tax bill should contact the Treasury Division.
 The property owner is still responsible for paying the tax before the due date.
 Failure to receive a bill does not relieve a tax payer from payment of the tax, penalty and interest.

-City Council has established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.
+City Council originally established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.

-- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses North Potomac Yard (Landbay F) as well as Landbays G, H and the multi-family portion of Landbay I. Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.
+- The "Tier I Special Services District," which City Council approved in December of 2010, encompasses the north and central areas of Potomac Yard (Landbay F, as well as Landbays G and H; and, the multi-family portion of Landbay I).
+Beginning in calendar year 2011, Tier I properties are assessed a tax of $0.20 per $100 in assessed value in addition to the City's base real estate tax rate.